 - I have an only son.

-- I was with my father when he recently died, in the same hospital in which I was born.
+- I was with my father when he died in 2009, in the same hospital in which I was born.

 - My father's parents, Sidney Paul Smith and Ruth Wolf Smith, were noted Utah artists.